 At the same time one cannot deny that those icing sugar towers, those shiny dominoes announcing MONEY make a spectacular background to the scores of cargo ships and tankers of all sizes and nationalities that spread themselves across the anchorage in neat rows like a fleeet waiting for some cock-hatted admiral to review it.” *(Very smoggy when we were there from the fires in Sumatra).

 A must see if you are in Singapore are the Botanic Gardens – a beautiful and welcome green space full of the most spectacular display of orchids and tropical plants.

-We also get a chance to catch up with my daughter’s old school friend Claudia – who is the personal chef to one of the wealthiest families in Singapore, so she knows her way around.
+We also got a chance to catch up with my daughter’s old school friend Claudia – who is the personal chef to one of the wealthiest families in Singapore, so she knows her way around.
 She took us for a sumptuous seafood meal at Long Beach on Dempsey Hill with black pepper crab and razor clams – the kind of food that Singapore is famous for.
 It was delicious and totally extravagant.
 I noticed that the clams had been flown in from Scotland.
 Claudia said that this is common in Singapore where almost all the food is imported.

 |Penang – our ‘limo’|

 Back to Kota Bahru on the border with Thailand and then a day long bus trip west to Penang where we had one of those lucky breaks – the gorgeous Penaga Hotel in central George Town, part of the UNESCO heritage site.